Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Saints stats and trends

-- The Saints have an against the spread record of 3-0 in their three games as an underdog of 3 points or more this year.
+- This season, the Saints have an ATS record of 3-0 in their three games as an underdog of 3 points or more.

-- New Orleans' games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- New Orleans' games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- The Saints put up 25.1 points per game, comparable to the 23.4 the Titans allow.
+- The Saints score 25.1 points per game, comparable to the 23.4 the Titans allow.

-- New Orleans is 4-1 against the spread and 4-1 overall when the team notches more than 23.4 points.
+- When New Orleans records more than 23.4 points, it is 4-1 against the spread and 4-1 overall.

-- In games that New Orleans amasses over 365.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that New Orleans picks up over 365.8 yards, the team is 1-2 against the spread and 1-2 overall.

 - This year the Saints have seven turnovers, six fewer than the Titans have takeaways (13).